Tamizh-me/sage-ai-next/README.md

-project scraped  - do it ag
+project scraped  - do it